 So when was the first still life painted?
 I have an idea from art history but also because I’ve seen the originals in situ.
 But like any first, it is probably difficult to pinpoint exactly when somebody with pigments and brush first depicted an everyday object- maybe in the Lascaux caves in France or petroglyphs in the Americas.
 But there are two paintings that come to mind, both frescos in Italy, that are candidates for the first still life paintings.
 The older one by about 1500 years is in Pompeii and it depicts a glass bowl with fruit on a shelf vignetted or isolated on a wall.
 This is a kitchen decorative painting by an artist whose name is lost to us today- no artist signed their names until the renaissance.
 The other more famous painting is from the early renaissance in the huge cathedral in Florence, Italy- Santa Croce.
 There is cycle of frescos by Giotto and assistants on the right side of the transept and some believed to be by Taddeo Gaddi, one of Giotto’s team.
 It depicts a simple vase on a pilaster.
 It is rather modest and unassuming and easily passed over with all the visual competition.
 An interesting aside about Gaddi is that there is a traffic circle named after the artist in the oltrarnno district of Florence, which is the area on the opposite side of the Arno River from the center of the city.
-I always thought is was cool that in Italy there so many public works named after artists, fountains, roads, bridges, the old lire bills with Caravaggio’s portrait instead of war mongers.
+I always thought is was cool that in Italy,where there are so many public works named after artists; fountains, roads, bridges, the old lire bills with Caravaggio’s portrait instead of war mongers.

-However the first still life is generally attributed by some to a Venetian painter, Jocopo de’ Barbari who painted a dead partridge in 1504.
+However, even though the two aformentioned works preced this one, the first still life is generally attributed by some to a Venetian painter, Jocopo de’ Barbari who painted a dead partridge in 1504.
 This was about the time that Albrecht Durer was there and the Sicilian painter Antonello da Messina, so these painters are likely influences.
 But the title of this work fits in with the later name for the genre, nature morte, which means dead nature in French.
 There’s a similar iconic little painting called The Gold Finch, painted by a student of Rembrandt, Carel Fabritius.
 This painting done in the 17th century was the inspiration for best selling novel, "The Goldfinch" by Donna Tartt a few years ago and a subsequent movie.

 Still life as a genre for most of us begins with the Dutch Golden Age, which is the 17th century with painters like Pieter Claesz, Abraham van Beyeren, Willem Heda, Clara Peters and many others.
 I am sure you have seen some in museums and marveled at their great virtuosity, impressive detail and sophisticated compositions.
 One of the primary messages of the still lifes of this era is the underscoring of the impermanence of life, the fragility of everyday and our mortality.
 This is often communicated with skulls, flowers, fruit and other perishables.
 “Memento Mori” is the is Latin term for the genre.
 We also think of paintings with a person blowing soap bubbles, as a related style, as they were also illustrating the brevity of time.
 Another type of still life was the more ostentatious variety that showed abundance, opulence and good fortune.
 These works were sometimes called “pronk” or “display” paintings.
 The use of luxury items such as silver, porcelain and expensive glassware like rohmers were often included in these works.
-Maybe we can call this type of still life, as bragging rights for art collectors or for the artists as well.
+Maybe we can refer this type of still life as "bragging rights" for art collectors or for the artists as well.